 The Editor Suggests :

-To fully reap the benefit of this document, it is strongly recommended that you read and understand the entire Intro page before you begin reading the actual glossary.
-The contents there will assist you in navigating the document and will enhance your understanding.
+To fully reap the benefit of this document, I recommend that you read the Intro before you begin the glossary.
+The contents will assist you in navigating the glossary and enhance your understanding.

 Glossary of Terminology